migupl/chal-yaas/README.md

 ## Kotlin server

-A minimal Kotlin Spring Boot server
+A minimal Kotlin Spring Boot server that exposes two endpoints
+- **/language**, response is dictionary's language
+- **/anagrams/{text}**, response is all anagrams for the 'text' received as path parameter

 Server would be running with